 Fasten your safety belts because Ultimate 4-D Experience is going to take you on an out-of-this-world journey, while you’re still in it.
 Yeah, the real world is cool, but is it dodging giant dinosaurs in a helicopter cool?
 Or what about being transported to a world of toys where your only goal is to create havoc?
 Enter, Ultimate 4-D Experience inside Excalibur Las Vegas.
 With numerous ever-changing 4-D adventures to choose from, your biggest headache is knowing which one to choose first.
 These 15-minute journeys are action-packed with gnarly sights, high-quality sounds and all-immersive awesomeness.
 If you're planning Las Vegas with kids this is needs to be on your short list!

-Talk to any local about wild and crazy things to do in Vegas and they'll probably mention Meow Wolf Omega Mart.
+We love this new Vegas family activity: Talk to any local about wild and crazy things to do in Vegas and they'll probably mention Meow Wolf Omega Mart.
 It's an attraction that brings you all of the totally not weird grocery store items you can expect from your absolutely regular singular dimension.
 For all of your family's free-range, organic, mind-bending nutrients, visit your galactically local Omega Mart today!
 Okay, so Meow Wolf Omega Mart is obviously not your usual neighborhood supermarket, which begs the question, what is Omega Mart?
 The newest permanent addition to the Meow Wolf family, Omega Mart is a 52,000-square-foot interactive art installation that features work created by a wide range of local and international artists that you can find hidden around every unexpected corner and through every interdimensional portal.
 The overall theme may center around the classic grocery shopping experience, but that's just the facade that draws you into this surrealist, immersive storytelling adventure.
 Glitchy, 80's sci-fi horror characteristics perfectly and strangely mix with the campy, saturated colors of bubblegum pop to create a reality where time and space are rendered obsolete.

 Though the Las Vegas Strip provides a glittering backdrop, to the drivers at Gene Woods Racing Experience, the blinking lights are all a blur.
 Behind the wheel of high-performance go-karts, they zip around the 3/8-mile track at up to 45 mph, which is faster than a standard go-kart's top speed.
+Gene Woods Racing Experience is located on Fremont Street Experience in Downtown Las Vegas.

 Potted Potter, the widely imaginative continuation of the J.K.
 Rowling Harry Potter books, is coming to Las Vegas this summer for a 10-show run after a successful run in New York City's Theatre District and London's West End.